TAOS CANYON RURAL ADDRESSING

 The Taos Canyon Firewise community was begun six years ago with the help of TCNA and has worked hard since to educate its residents about what they can do to minimize the risk of fire danger around their homes.

 We recognize that the Taos Canyon area is at very high risk from catastrophic wildfire, largely because of the limited ingress and egress, and steep topography, and the density of trees on private and federal land.
 Developing an updated CWPP specifically for the residents and property owners in Taos Canyon will allow us to amplify our existing efforts.
 A new CWPP will improve coordination for wildfire response among community members, local firefighters, and federal land managers.
-It will also allow us to jointly prioritize areas for fuel reduction treatments, and improve our chances of successfully accessing funding and other resources to implement those projects.
+It has also allowed us to jointly prioritize areas for fuel reduction treatments, and improve our chances of successfully accessing funding and other resources to implement those projects.

 Click to Visit the—> Taos Canyon Firewise Community